Google Bans InfoWars App Over What It Called Misleading Claims On Coronavirus

 Jones had made claims that the products were proven to fight against the virus, despite both the federal Food and Drug Administration and the Centers for Disease Control and Prevention saying the opposite, The Huffington Post noted.

 “The patented nanosilver we have, the Pentagon has come out and documented and Homeland Security has said this stuff kills the whole SARS-corona family at point-blank range,” Jones told listeners on the InfoWars radio program.
-“They’re still discounted despite all the hell breaking loose.”

 The FDA has been trying to fast-track trials of potential treatments for the novel coronavirus, but medical experts say that a potential treatment and eventual vaccine for the virus would likely still be months away.
 Without a potential treatment, hospital systems in the hardest-hit areas have become overwhelmed with patients.

 Jones and InfoWars are not the only ones coming under fire for promoting what they called treatments for the virus.
-Televangelist Jim Bakker was also sued for by the state of Missouri for selling fake cures on his website.
+Televangelist Jim Bakker was also sued by the state of Missouri for selling fake cures on his website.